-Eastern Ontario Development Program (EODP) Applications are still being accepted for EODP non-repayable contributions for Business and Community Innovation Projects.
+Eastern Ontario Development Program (EODP) Applications are now being accepted for EODP non-repayable contributions for Business and Community Innovation Projects starting after April 1, 2018.
 Recover up to 50% of eligible costs.
+Projects must be completed prior to October 31, 2018.
 Follow the link in the Quick Menu and for more information contact Melanie Wright, Project Manager at 613 332-5564 ext.
 210 today.

 Coloured Aggregates in Marmora Receives Eastern Ontario Development Program Support

 “We would like to thank Community Futures for their support through the EODP to expand our Marmora plant.
 This project has enabled us to grow our product line allowing us to access previously untapped global markets.”

 Coloured Aggregates will benefit from an investment announced today by Community Futures Development Corporation of North & Central Hastings and South Algonquin (CFDC), and Mike Bossio, Member of Parliament for Hastings−Lennox and Addington.